 Saving for Education

-Libro is here to help you maximize your RESP investment.
-We encourage you to meet with a Libro Coach or visit your local branch to determine a contribution and withdrawal strategy that works best for you and your family.
+RESP rules can be complex.
+A good first step is to meet with a Libro Coach who will work with you to determine a contribution and withdrawal strategy that's best for you and your family.